 make predictions based on the data.
 Mathematical relationships among numbers can be represented, compared, and communicated.
 Mathematical relationships can be represented as expressions, equations, and inequalities in mathematical situations.
-Assessments See unit map for specific unit common assessments Assessment Anchor Eligible Content A1.1.1.5.1Add, subtract, and/or multiply polynomial expressions (express answers in simplest form).
-Note: Nothing larger than a binomial multiplied by a trinomial.A1.1.1.5.2Factor algebraic expressions, including differences of squares and trinomials.
-Note: Trinomials are limited t the form ax^2+bx+c where a is equal to 1 after factori out all monomial factors. l, subtract, and/or multiply polynomial expressions press answers in simplest form).
-Note: Nothing A1.1.1 Operations with Real Numbers and Expressions ares and trinomials.
-Note: Trinomials are limited to form ax^2+bx+c where a is equal to 1 after factoring A1.1.1.5.3 Simplify/reduce a rational algebraic expression. • Concepts Skills (what students nee d to know) (what students must be able to do) Equations and Inequalities Simplify/factor expressions involving polynomials.
+Assessments See unit map for specific unit common assessments Assessment Anchor Eligible Content Add, subtract, and/or multiply polynomial expressionsA1.1.1.5.1(express answers in simplest form).
+Note: Nothing l, subtract, and/or multiply polynomial expressions A1.1.1 Operations with Real Numbers and Expressions nd Expressions A1.1.1.5.2 Factor algebraic expressions, including differences of squares and trinomials.
+Note: Trinomials are limited to the form $ax^2+bx+c$ where a is equal to 1 after factoring out all monomial factors.
+A1.1.1.5.3 .1.1.5.3 Simplify/reduce a rational algebraic expression.
+Concepts Skills (what students need to know) (what students must be able to do) Equations and Inequalities Simplify/factor expressions involving polynomials.
 Use polynomial identities.
 Perform arithmetic operations on polynomials.
 Apply and extend previous understandings of arithmetic to algebraic expressions.
 Write, solve, and/or graph linear equations and inequalities using various methods.